Fabszn/leadscan/README.md

         }
     }

- Information above are linked with information provided to the docker image.
-It will overrided information contained in application.conf
+The information above is related to the information provided to the docker image.
+It will override the information contained in the `application.conf`.

- /!\ This file mustn't be commited!
+ /!\ This file must not be commited (that's why it's in the `.gitignore`)!

 ### Installing